LiliImerlishvili/QA-Portfolio/Test-Scenarios/README.md

 🔒 NDA Notice

-All reports are anonymized.
+All Test-scenarios are anonymized.
 Real brand names, URLs, or sensitive client assets were removed or replaced according to NDA restrictions.
 Only testing logic and QA methodologies are shown.